 Due from other agencies - video tolls and violation fees are reported as a net amount because the tolling service provider serves as a collection agency for these type tolls and fees.
 The allowance for uncollectible video tolls and fees is estimated annually based upon historical placement of tolls and subsequent collection rates.
 Any net adjustment to due from other agencies - video tolls and fees is reflected as an increase to video toll revenue and violation fees or as bad debt expense.
+For the year ended September 30, 2023, the adjustment to reflect the amount due for video tolls and fees resulted in a net increase of \$592,696, which is reflected in the Statements of Revenues, Expenses and Change in Net Position.
+The net overall increase to revenue was the result of 1) writing off the remaining net receivable from the old service provider, Cofiroute, due to the age of the receivable and significant decline in collections and 2) increasing the video toll and fees receivable from NTTA deemed collectible at year end.
 For the year ended September 30, 2022, the adjustment to reflect the amount due for video tolls and fees resulted in a net adjustment to bad debt expense of \$1,934,143 which is reflected in the Statements of Revenues, Expenses and Changes in Net Position.
 The net adjustment to bad debt expense during the year was the result of a reduction in estimated collection rates as well as a change in toll service providers as described in Note 8.

-September 2022 30, September 30, 2021 Due from other agencies - electronic tolls \$ 144,1 \$ 1,268,644 Tolls receivable - video and fees Allowance for uncollectible video tolls and fees 25,550,2 (23,556,6 , , , Due from other agencies - video tolls and fees 1,993,6 3,927,797 Due From Other Agencies \$ 2,137,7 \$ 5,196,441
+September 30, 2023 eptember 30, 2022 Tolls receivable - electronic \$ 176,339 \$ 144,129 Tolls receivable - video and fees 7,985,580 25,550,269 Allowance for uncollectible video tolls and fees (5,339,387) 2,646,193 (23,556,615) 1,993,654 Due From Other Agencies \$ 2,822,532 \$ 2,137,783